Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Both funds hold identical portfolios.
 The market rises 25%.

-This accounting reality is precisely why SEBI in 2021 renamed the 'Dividend' option in mutual funds to IDCW or Income Distribution cum Capital Withdrawal.
-The new name is more honest: you are receiving your own capital back, partly, not a payment from profits.
+This accounting reality is precisely why SEBI in 2021 renamed the ‘Dividend’ option in mutual funds to ‘IDCW’ (Income Distribution cum Capital Withdrawal).
+The name change was meant to make it explicit that the fund is distributing part of your own capital back to you, not generating a bonus.

 Plan type